Wisconsin GOP repeals governor’s statewide mask mandate

 MADISON, Wis.
 (AP) — Wisconsin’s Republican-controlled Legislature on Thursday repealed Democratic Gov. Tony Evers’ mask mandate, brushing aside warnings from health experts against making Wisconsin one of only 10 states without a statewide order.

 The Assembly vote came a week after the Senate voted to kill the mandate.
 Republicans, who control both chambers, argued that Evers exceeded his authority by repeatedly extending the mask mandate without legislative approval.
-The repeal will take effect on Friday, after the Senate majority leader signs it.
+The repeal will take effect on Friday, after both GOP legislative leaders sign it.

 Evers could defy the Legislature by issuing a new order putting a fresh mask mandate in place, a move that would force the Legislature to vote again to repeal.
 The latest mask mandate had been in place since August.
 Local mask ordinances, including one in Milwaukee and Dane County which includes Madison, remain in effect.